skingdev/fresco-bakery/tutorial.md

 Run `grunt serve` and click on the Directions link in the navigation bar to view the changes we've made so far.

 ![Directions page](/tutorial/DirectionsPage.jpg?raw=true "Directions page")

+# Milestone 1

+This is the first milestone marker in the tutorial.
+If you have not walked through the tutorial up to this point, you can checkout the branch called "milestone-1" to get the code that matches up with the tutorial to this point.